Degenerative Disc Symptoms & Treatment

-While the term "degenerative" suggests that the condition gets worse over time, this is often not the case.
-While discs degenerate in everyone, the pain caused by this condition can be improved and even completely resolved.
-Degenerative Disc Disease is common and present in many of us even those who may have never experienced back or neck pain.
+While the term “degenerative” suggests the condition gets worse over time, this is often not the case.
+Discs degenerate in everyone, but degenerative disc symptoms caused by this condition can be improved and even completely resolved.

-Degenerative Discs can also cause the facets to become more painful when more pressure is put on them as the disc collapses and begins to move abnormally.
-This is referred to as lumbar facet syndrome.
+Degenerative discs can cause the facets to be more painful when pressure increases.
+It is called lumbar facet syndrome when a disc collapses and begins to move abnormally.

 - Natural aging process (can be asymptomatic)

-- Degenerative disc disease can be more common in people who smoke.
+- Can be more common in people who smoke

-- Degenerative disc diseases can be more common in people who often do physical labor.
+- Can be more common in people who often do physical labor

 - Trauma leading to a herniated disc can lead to degenerative disc disease